CSUFTitanRover/TitanRover2018/rover/core/process-manager/README.md

 ## Setup

 In order to add your python script to the master startup process, you need to modify the process.json file.
-Here is how the **processes.json** file should look for your process:
+Here is an example of the **processes.json** file where each process is an object in the array:

 ```json
 [